 Selecting Your Method and Materials

-The Door Stop sells glass-ready cabinet doors, meaning doors that are ready for you to install your own glass in, but we do not sell the glass itself.
+Cabinetdoors.com sells glass-ready cabinet doors, meaning doors that are ready for you to install your own glass in, but we do not sell the glass itself.
 Fortunately, many places sell cut glass, from hardware and home improvement stores to glass and lighting companies.
-Have the Company measure the glass opening of the back of your door to get a perfect fit.
+Have the company measure the glass opening of the back of your door to get a perfect fit.

 Adding Glass to Cabinet Doors